Downward transference of mice and universality of local core models: Universality

 Before we proceed, recall that given phalanxes $(P,P',\alpha)$ and $(Q,Q',\beta)$, a pair of maps $(\sigma,\sigma')$ is an embedding of $(P,P',\alpha)$ into $(Q,Q',\beta)$ if and only if $\sigma:P\to P'$ and $\sigma':Q\to Q'$ are $\Sigma_0$-elementary and cardinal preserving, $\sigma\rst\alpha=\sigma'\rst\alpha$, $\sigma[\alpha]\subseteq\beta$, and $\sigma'(\alpha)\ge\beta$.
 We will only deal with embeddings that are fully elementary, but of course one may consider embeddings of various degrees of preservation.

-If a normal iteration tree $\mcT$ on $(P,P',\alpha)$ picks unique branches, we can copy $\mcT$ onto a normal iteration tree on $(Q,Q',\beta)$ via the embedding $(\sigma,\sigma')$.
-Note also that we will use this terminology also in the case where $Q=Q'$, that is, when we talk about an embedding of a phalanx into a premouse.
+If $\mcT$ is a normal iteration tree on $(P,P',\alpha)$ according to the uniqueness strategy, $\alpha$ is a cardinal in $P'$ and $(Q,Q',\beta)$ is iterable via some iteration strategy $\Sigma^Q$, we can copy $\mcT$ onto a normal iteration tree on $(Q,Q',\beta)$ according to $\Sigma^Q$ via the embedding $(\sigma,\sigma')$.
+Note that we will use this terminology also in the case where $Q=Q'$, that is, when we talk about an embedding of a phalanx into a premouse.

-For each $X\in S^\theta_\delta$, pick some $Y=Y(X)$ such that $X\in Y$.
+For each $X\in S^\theta_\delta$, pick some $Y=Y(X)\in S^\theta_\delta$ such that $X\in Y$.
 Then let $G_X=F_{X,Y(X)}$ and $\lambda_X=\kappa_{Y(X)}$.
 We will prove that for all but nonstationarily many $X\in S^\theta_\delta$,

 Here we talk about iterability in the sense of $\mbfM$.

 Heading for a contradiction, assume there is a stationary